 - Residence rates vary depending on the location and style of accommodation.

-- Residence rates do not include the following supplementary fees: laundry: $35/semester; House Council: $20/semester
+- Residence rates include the following supplementary fees: laundry: $35/semester; House Council: $20/semester

 - For all traditional residences a meal plan is mandatory.

 - Non-Traditional residences do not include a meal plan, but one can be purchased.
 See Dining to learn more.